LouisStAmour/InterviewProject-2019-02-03/README.md

 # InterviewProject-2019-02-03
 Based on React Webpack Typescript Starter, as documented below.
 See `redux/` folder for Redux components written and type-checked using TypeScript, and `components/` for the app's components (currently with hardcoded data saved to `tests/__fixtures__`)

+Rename `default.env` to `.env` then update it with the API key and API hostname to use, run `yarn start` and visit http://localhost:8080/

 # React Webpack Typescript Starter
 > Minimal starter with hot module replacement (HMR) for rapid development.